prtkgpt/questdb.io/docs/concept/storage-model.md

 ---
-title: Storage Model
+title: Storage model
-sidebar_label: Storage Model
+sidebar_label: Storage model
 ---

 QuestDB uses a **column-based** storage model.
 Data is stored in tables with